My Journey as an Alation Engineer: Interview with Michael Ting

 Michael: We actually converted the whole department to be data-driven about two years ago.
 We had a big meeting with the senior engineers and asked, “What do we want to focus on?”
 And a lot of people said, “Let’s be data-driven!”
 It was a big collective team effort, where we answered questions like, “How do we implement data-driven decisions?
 What does it mean for us in terms of planning?”
 It was a collective movement.

 Today, that means all the engineers think from an analytics perspective as well.
 When we do our sprint or weekly planning, we run queries on our internal data warehouse, and also leverage a new analytics tool called Jellyfish; this helps us estimate what to plan for.
 And we change how we estimate every two weeks based on new data we get.

-Today, my team heavily uses A@A [our internal data hub] to just dogfood Alation and document it.
+Today, my team heavily uses A@A to just dogfood Alation and document it.
 This is because we have a lot of the same problems as our customers around understanding data.
 And specifically, we basically work with almost every engineering team and they consume the data we provide.
 And we field questions all the time: “Hey, what does this data mean?
 How do I use it?
 How do I query it?
 Is this the right thing?
 I see this inconsistency with the data; is that right?”

 In this way, we see the exact things that our customers did.
 It’s like we’re customers ourselves.
 Once you empathize and imagine yourself in their shoes, then you can make better decisions for the product you build for them.